Redstor’s data-streaming technology allows you to recover massive systems in moments.

 The driver intelligently services read requests, either from a local disk or from the cloud, depending on where the data resides.
 The user experience is seamless, enabling access to data as if it were all stored on local disk.

-Redstor’s data-streaming technology also underpins our archiving service, enabling you to remove redundant, obsolete and trivial (ROT) data from your primary storage.
+Redstor’s data-streaming technology also underpins the retrieval process in our archiving service, which allows you to remove redundant, obsolete and trivial (ROT) data from your primary storage.